nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 Colour-code your work gear.
 Pick a distinctive colour and make it your own.
 Anything you can choose the colour, choose that colour.
 Anything you can't choose the colour, use some electrical tape to mark it out as being part of this set of items.

 I have gone with yellow.
-My work bag (which is a **Beagles Original rolltop rucksack**) and my phone case and anything I'm liable to regret leaving at a desk is either bright yellow itself or marked with bright yellow electrical tape.
+My work bag (which is a **Beagles Original rolltop rucksack**) and my phone case and anything I'm liable to regret leaving at a desk is either bright yellow itself or marked with yellow electrical tape.
 There's no need to waste time checking you've grabbed all of your bits.

 Keep your devices charged and packed when not in use.
 Sometimes I'll need to get to a location at short notice.
 Sometimes I'm having to leave early in the morning to get to the site.
 I'm never looking to waste time checking things when I could just be prepared.